 Step 10: Consumer uses the credit card to buy groceries, pay the rent, pay the mortgage, and everything.

-Step 11: Consumer gets the bill and is able to pay only half of the total amount billed using all of his or her pay check.
+Step 11: Consumer gets the bill and can pay only half of the total amount billed using all of his or her paychecks.

 Step 12: Consumer uses the credit card to survive.

 Step 13: Consumer pays a fourth of the total amount billed.